CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 What evidence do I retain for CPCSC Level 1?

-For each control, retain artefacts that prove implementation.
+For each control, retain artefacts that prove implementation for the duration of your attestation cycle, or at least one year.
 That means account inventories with joiner-mover-leaver records, access-review signoffs, MFA enforcement screenshots, the network diagram, firewall change-control records, patch and vulnerability scan reports, endpoint protection coverage reports, certificates of destruction for sanitised media, and a signed self-attestation package.

 How often does CPCSC Level 1 self-attestation renew?